 Technical Stack Details¶

-Those files are generated with the following JS libraries:
+Those files are generated mainly with the following JS libraries:

 It’s built using this set of languages and tools:

-We also use Nginx as the webserver of all front-end files.
+We also use Nginx as the webserver for all frontend files and SSL reverse proxy.

 - Flask as application framework